CHAPTER ONE: General Information

 · The proposed activity involves human subjects, laboratory animals, radiological hazards, biohazards, or recombinant DNA.

 Numerous offices and individuals have responsibilities related to both the processing of proposals, and in conducting and reporting sponsored projects once they are funded.
 The following includes a high-level description of the primary offices and individuals responsible for the administration of sponsored programs.
-More detailed roles and responsibilities can be viewed in Appendix A or can be found on the Office of Sponsored Programs Grants Administration (OSPGA) or the Office of Industry Contracts web page.
+Additional details can be found on the Office of Sponsored Programs Administration (SPA), the Office of Industry Engagement (OIE) or the Clinical Contracts Division (CCD) web sites.

-The Mission of the Office of the Executive Vice President for Research (EVPR) is to:
+The Mission of the Office of the Executive Vice President for Research and Innovation (EVPRI) is to:

 · Promote and support research, scholarship, and creative activities;